yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 Until now.

 By using the {{< gh-hovercard "12237" "ARM parser" >}} of [Dynarmic](https://github.com/merryhime/dynarmic), byte[] parses the instructions responsible for causing the crash due to the alignment error this game produces, and interprets them in software.
 The result?
-Three thousand eight hundred and fifty eight lines of code added to get a game that doesn’t render correctly on Android booting, and even needs a save file to get past the intro…
+Three thousand eight hundred and fifty eight lines of code added to get a game that doesn’t render correctly on Android booting, and it still needs a save file to get past the intro…

 {{< imgs
 	"./tokbug.png|Luigi sure is brave to drive in the Dark Woods (Paper Mario: The Origami King)"